All Episodes

 He was on Fox News over the weekend, and he confirmed that Trump is supporting the long-range Ukrainian strikes into Russia.

-He said, quote, I think reading what he has said and reading what Vice President Vance has said as well as Rubio, the answer is yes.
+He said, quote, I think reading what he has said and reading what Vice President Vance has said, as well as Rubio, the answer is yes.

-Because he was asked the question, you know, does Trump support these long range strikes?
+He said there are no such things as sanctuaries because he was asked the question, you know, does Trump support these long-range strikes?

 So he said yes.